Ahsinys/SmartSpend/README.md

 ## Project Description
-SmartSpend is a Java-based Personal Finance and Budget Tracking application.
+SmartSpend is a Java desktop application for personal finance and budget tracking.

-It helps users manage income, expenses, budgets, and view financial reports using MySQL database integration.
+The application stores all data locally using CSV files:
+- users.csv
+- transactions.csv
+- budgets.csv

 ## Features (Planned)